kbp777/SwaggerAutomator/swagger-automation/README.md

 **Classes:**

 * The FilesToAnnotateFinder class finds the RESTServicesFiles that it should add annotations to.
 It determines this by searching for an @Path annotation.
-If a file include this annotation, it will be added to the list of RESTServicesFiles to be annotated.
+If a file includes this annotation, it will be added to the list of RESTServicesFiles to be annotated.

 * The FileBuilder class iterates through the RESTServicesFiles to be annotated and adds any required annotations that do not already